awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

     Within the entry for each individual metric, you might optionally specify one or both of the following:
     + `rename` – Specifies a different name for this metric\.
-    + `unit` – Specifies the unit to use for this metric, overriding the default unit for the metric\.
+    + `unit` – Specifies the unit to use for this metric, overriding the default unit of `None` for the metric\.
 The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
   + `metrics_collection_interval` – Optional\.
 Specifies how often to collect the processes metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.

     This value is specified in seconds\.
-For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.
+For example, specifying 10 causes metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.

     If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
 For more information, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.
   + `append_dimensions` – Optional\.
 Additional dimensions to use for only the process metrics\.
 If you specify this field, it's used in addition to dimensions specified in the `append_dimensions` field that is used for all types of metrics collected by the agent\.
++ `nvidia_gpu` – Optional\.
+Specifies that NVIDIA GPU metrics are to be collected\.
+This section is valid only for Linux instances on hosts that are configured with a NVIDIA GPU accelerator and have the NVIDIA System Management Interface \(nvidia\-smi\) installed\.

+  The NVIDIA GPU metrics that are collected are prefixed with the string `nvidia_smi_` to distinguish them from the metrics collected for other accelerator types\.
+This section can include as many as two fields:
+  + `measurement` – Specifies the array of NVIDIA GPU metrics to be collected\.
+For a list of the possible values to use here, see the **Metric** column in the table in [Collect NVIDIA GPU metrics](CloudWatch-Agent-NVIDIA-GPU.md)\.

+    Within the entry for each individual metric, you can optionally specify one or both of the following:
+    + `rename` – Specifies a different name for this metric\.
+    + `unit` – Specifies the unit to use for this metric, overriding the default unit of `None` for the metric\.
+The unit that you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.
+  + `metrics_collection_interval` – Optional\.
+Specifies how often to collect the NVIDIA GPU metrics, overriding the global `metrics_collection_interval` specified in the `agent` section of the configuration file\.
 + `procstat` – Optional\.
 Specifies that you want to retrieve metrics from individual processes\.
 For more information about the configuration options available for procstat, see [Collect process metrics with the procstat plugin](CloudWatch-Agent-procstat-process-metrics.md)\.
 + `statsd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `StatsD` protocol\.
 The CloudWatch agent acts as a daemon for the protocol\.
 You use any standard `StatsD` client to send the metrics to the CloudWatch agent\.
 For more information about the configuration options available for StatsD, see [Retrieve custom metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.
 + `ethtool` – Optional\.
 Specifies that you want to import ethtool statistics into CloudWatch\.
 For more information, see [Collect network performance metrics](CloudWatch-Agent-network-performance.md)\.